 - And there are niche groups with 5 or 10 members that might be discussing something you’d enjoy (maybe you’re building a crypto exchange in Minecraft and need a co-founder)

 Many events moved online during Covid, which actually worked out quite well.
 You could sit at home in Sapporo in your pyjamas and attend an event being hosted in Fukuoka.
-At the time of writing this article (November 2022), many events are now hybrid events, mixing both physical and virtual attendees, which I hope continues.
+At the time of updating this article (January 2026), many events have moved back to in-person, but some are hybrid, mixing both physical and virtual attendees, which I hope continues.

-Some events may be workshops to participate in, and others may be presentations from speakers you can just sit back and watch, often with a Q&A afterwards.
-I think many of these are very “user friendly” to more introverted people who dread walking into a room full of strangers and having to “work the room”, balancing a glass of wine in one hand and a half-eaten sandwich in the other.
+Some events may be workshops to participate in, and others may be presentations from speakers you can just sit back and enjoy, often with a Q&A afterwards.
+I think many of these are quite “user-friendly” to more introverted people who dread walking into a room full of strangers and having to work the room, balancing a beer in one hand and a half-eaten slice of pizza in the other.

 Contract Jobs

 While most people are looking for a full-time (seishain) job, don’t ignore contract roles.
-They can be a great way to get your foot in the door of a company and gain valuable experience for your resume.
-Many companies are more flexible when hiring contractors and give more junior people a chance (I once helped a young guy get a job whose only previous work experience were summer jobs as a beach lifeguard.
-He’s now sales director at a financial software firm).
+They can be a great way to get your foot in the door of a company and gain valuable experience.
+Many companies are more flexible when hiring contractors, and are prepared to give junior people a chance (I once helped a young guy get a job whose only previous work experience was summer jobs as a beach lifeguard – he’s now a sales director at a financial software firm).

-From your side, you can try out a company and role and see if you like it.
+With a contract role, you can try out a company and position and see if you like it.
 You can more easily move on if it’s not the right fit for you than if you had joined as a permanent employee.
-(If you’re asked why you left the role you can simply state that ‘the contract was completed’.)
-Interview processes are often dramatically shortened too, often just to one meeting.
+(If you’re asked later why you left the role, you can simply state that ‘the contract completed’.)
+Interview processes for contract roles are often dramatically shortened, too, often just to one meeting.

-You don’t usually see contract roles advertised online as often as permanent jobs as most companies hire contractors through a contracting agency (for convenience & various legal reasons).
+You don’t usually see contract roles advertised online as often as permanent jobs, as most companies hire contractors through an agency (for convenience & various legal reasons).
 Many agencies with permanent recruitment licenses are also licensed to dispatch contractors (they should have a temporary dispatch or haken license).

 Do a Google search and you’ll find quite a few contract agencies that help English speakers.
 Some will provide a great candidate/contractor experience, negotiate a good salary for you, provide decent benefits & training, and generally take care of you.
 But there are some dodgy agencies out there too, paying salaries late, messing up tax or social insurance paperwork, providing no benefits, or underpaying you.